 - Osteopathic Manual Therapists use only their hands.

-Many private insurance companies will cover treatments with our registered osteopathic therapists.
+Many private insurance companies will cover visits with our registered osteopathic therapists.
 Make sure to check with your insurance company to see if your plan includes Osteopathy, and if your insurance company recognizes the Alberta Association of Osteopathic Manual Therapists

 After each visit, we provide you with a detailed receipt.
 You may then submit this receipt to your insurance company to be reimbursed for your visit.
 Please note : we do not offer direct billing and Alberta Health Care does not cover Osteopathy.